-- 13.1 Applications for admission to Reception Year and Year 7 (external applicants only) in September are known as applications made 'in the normal admission round'. - Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
-This includes late applications (i.e. applications received before the first day of term September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
-Parents must state a preference for the School in the CAF. - 13.4 Parents should carefully consider the oversubscription criteria stated above to determine whether supporting documentation or a supplementary information form must be submitted in addition to the application.
+- 14 Application Procedure for Admission to Reception Year and Year 7 in September (including Late Applications) - 14.1 Applications for admission to Reception Year and Year 7 (external applicants only) in September are known as applications made 'in the normal admission round'. - 14.2 Applications in the normal admission round are coordinated by the Local Authority for all schools in its area.
+This includes late applications (i.e. applications received before the first day of term September, but not made in time to enable the Local Authority to offer a place on National Offer Day). - 14.3 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the child's home Local Authority's website, by the application deadline.
+Parents must state a preference for the School in the CAF. - 14.4 Parents should carefully consider the oversubscription criteria stated above to determine whether supporting documentation or a supplementary information form must be submitted in addition to the application.
 This documentation must be submitted to the School, not the Local Authority, to arrive by the application deadline.
-If not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 13.5 The application deadline for admission to Reception Year in the normal admission round is Wednesday, 15 January 2025. - 13.6 National Offer Day for admission to Reception Year in the normal admission round is Thursday, 17 April 2025. - 13.7 The application deadline for admission to Year 7 in the normal admission round is Thursday, 31 October 2024. - 13.8 National Offer Day for admission to Year 7 in the normal admission round is Saturday, 1 March 2025. - LATE APPLICATIONS (as defined above) will be processed by the Local Authority after all on-time applications have been processed, which will unfortunately reduce the chances of the child being offered a place.
-Parents are therefore strongly advised to submit their applications on time.
+If not, there will be a significant risk that the child will be placed in a lower oversubscription category because they were not identified as qualifying for a higher one. - 14.5 The application deadline for admission to Reception Year in the normal admission round is Wednesday, 15 January 2025. - 14.6 National Offer Day for admission to Reception Year in the normal admission round is Wednesday, 16 April 2025. - 14.7 The application deadline for admission to Year 7 in the normal admission round is Thursday, 31 October 2025. - 14.8 National Offer Day for admission to Year 7 in the normal admission round is Saturday, 1 March 2025.